edgedb/easy-edgedb/chapter1/index.md

 As you can see, `str`s are fine with unicode letters like ț.
 Even emojis and special characters are just fine: you could even create a `City` called '🤠' or '(╯°□°)╯︵ ┻━┻' if you wanted to.

-EdgeDB also has a byte literal type that gives you the bytes of a string, but they must be characters that are 1 byte long.
-You create it by adding a `b` in front of the string:
+EdgeDB also has a byte literal type that gives you the bytes of a string.
+This is mainly for raw data that humans don't need to view such when saving to files.
+They must be characters that are 1 byte long.

+You create byte literals by adding a `b` in front of the string:

 ```edgeql-repl
 edgedb> SELECT b'Bistritz';